dclong/blog/misc/content/2014-01-04-outlook-tips.markdown

-UUID: 03a0e2cd-fce2-48ec-9fdd-4addcaad0021
 Status: published
 Author: Ben Chuanlong Du
-Date: 2017-01-02 22:18:56
+Date: 2020-05-22 13:57:10
+Title: Tips on Outlook
 Slug: outlook-tips
-Title: Outlook Tips
 Category: Software
 Tags: software, outlook, tips, email client

 **Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!**

 ## Tips

 1. Use the "Schedule Assistant" to check other people's schedules.

 2. Message rules are very helpful for managing your emails.
     It is like "message filters" in Thunderbird.
     To create a message rule in Outlook 2007,

     1. Click the "Tools" menu.
     2. Click "Rules and Alerts...".
     3. Select the "Email Rules" Tab.
     4. Click "New Rule...".
     5. Choose a message rule template and follow the instructions.
     6. Do not forget to click "Apply" or "OK" after you are done!
         Otherwise, the message rule won't be saved.

 3. To create a signature in Outlook 2007,
     1. Click the "Tools" menu.
     2. Click "Options".
     3. Select the "Mail Format" tab.
     4. Click "Signatures..." in the Signature group and follow the intructions.

 4. You can use `Ctrl` + `Scroll` to zoom in/out an email message.

 5. If you send an email to someone and like to send another follow-up before he/seh replies you, you cannot use the "Reply" functionality directly as Outlook will send the follow-up to yourself.
     One way to work around this is to "Reply to All".
     However, this will include yourself in the recipient list.
     You can manually remove yourself from the recipient list or simply ignore the email.

 3. outlook, need password problem switching network caused the problem it is suggested that you use the wireless network because it's available everywhere in the office.
     If you use the wired network, you might encouter problems if you take your laptop to a meeting (using wireless network) and then take it back to use wired network.

 ## Categories